 Air conditioning systems have evolved over the years.
 Initially, these heating, ventilation, and air conditioning systems were large and noisy units.
 However, with advancements in technology, these systems have been improved to a level where an unobservant person might not notice their presence in a room.
 Nonetheless, you might be asking yourself “why is my air conditioner so loud?”
 If your air conditioner is making one or several different loud noises, this might be an indicator of several issues.
 You should not panic, but rather take action because sometimes how soon you solve the issue, might determine how much the solution shall cost you.
-In this article, we shall take a look at the different types of noises ACs make, their possible causes and remedies.
+In this article, we shall take a look at the different types of noises ACs make, their possible causes, and their remedies.

 Read on and get to know what the different types of noises indicate.